CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 The HR department often has good experience in evaluating training.
 Therefore, it is advisable to follow this procedure and to coordinate with the human resources department.

 To test learning success, both quantitative and qualitative aspects of awareness and training programs should be considered.
-The results should be considered as appropriate in improving the awareness and training offer.
+The results should be used appropriately to improve the awareness and training offer.

 The following options can be used for this: